axelvaldez/radical-companies/_posts/2024/2024-30-09-radical-how-it-evolved.markdown

  <p>Note that co-management is not a flat organization or a patriarchy, or even a co-op.</p>

 <h1>Capital or Contribution</h1>
- <p>Many people can make a contribution, though everybody can’t make a capital investment.
-So we came to a solution: a Radical Investment from a bank, from individuals, or even from a <em>Venture Capital firm</em>.</p>
+ <p>Many people can make a contribution, though capital can come from, a bank, individuals, or even from a <em>Venture Capital firm</em>.</p>
  <p>Then we would sign a note saying that,</p>
   <ul>
-   <li>We will return the principal,</li>
+   <li>We will return the principal</li>
-   <li>Plus a fixed percentage,</li>
-   <li>Or a percentage of revenue,</li>
-   <li>Or any other scheme</li>
+   <li>Plus a fixed percentage, or a percentage of revenue, or any other scheme</li>
    <li>A Radical Investment is never exchanged for power.
-You are free to do it, but it will very likely turn into a Fiat investment, a board, etc.</li>
+You are free to do it, but it will very likely turn into a Fiat investment, with a board, etc.</li>
-   <li>And, of course, if the investment does not work out, that is that as far as the capital in Radical Investment.
-Just like any other investment.</li>
+   <li>And, of course, if the investment does not work out, that is that as far as the Radical Investment, just like any other investment.</li>
   </ul>
- <p>To note, I said we because we, all the co-owners, commit together.
+ <p>&lsquo;We&rsquo; in this case refers to all co-owners.
 Maybe it can be done with a contract and multiple signatures, but we need to find a mechanism for all, or maybe a majority, of co-owners to commit.</p>

 <h1>The RADs Mobile App</h1>
  <p>The RADs! mobile app has continued to evolve a lot.
 We have added a lot of things, taken off other things, and resolved a whole lot of issues.</p>
  <p>For example, as the name suggest we tried to let co-owners give RADs directly, but that did work so well.
-So we switched to recognized contributions.
-The output is converted to RADs (by an app) and can then be made tangible.</p>
+So we switched to recognizing contributions.
+The result is converted to RADs and can then be made tangible.</p>

-<h1 class="_title">The Future</h1>
 <h1>RADs App&hellip;</h1>
- <p>The RADs app will continue to evolve.
-It is open to changes as you and I find mistakes and better solutions.</p>
+ <p>The RADs app is open to changes as you and us find mistakes and better solutions.</p>

 <h1>No Dogma</h1>
  <p>There is nothing dogmatic here.
-It is only an alternative to Fiat.
-You are welcome to add things and change things, so long as it does not fold back into a Fiat system.</p>
+Radical is only an alternative to Fiat.
+You are welcome to add things and change things, so long as it does not mean falling back into a Fiat system.</p>

 <h1>Foundation</h1>
  <p>These are the blocks of the Foundation,</p>